Song–Đại Việt war: Viet invasion

 After a 42 day siege, Yongzhou's defenses were breached on 1 March, and was taken in an assault.
 The 3,000 strong garrison was defeated and the city fortress razed to the ground.
 The city commander Su Jian killed his own family and refused to leave a burning building, committing suicide.
 Su Jian said "I won't die at the hands of those thieves."
 The Vietnamese killed as many as 58,000 Yongzhou residents, so many that the Viet army apportioned its bonuses in batches of a hundred heads.
 Several sources estimate that the total number of people killed by the Viet troops during this campaign totaled 80,000–100,000.

-When a large Song army arrived, Thường Kiệt's forces retreated, taking with them a large amount of spoils and thousands of prisoners.
+After seizing Yongzhou, the Viet army occupying the city planned to attack Guizhou next.
+Their scouts advanced for several miles and encountered a large Song army arriving from the north shouting: "Su Huangcheng (Su Jian's spirit) is leading troops to avenge the grievances against Jiaozhi!"
+Upon hearing the news, Thường Kiệt's forces retreated, taking with them a large amount of spoils and thousands of prisoners.